neondatabase/neon-vector-search-openai-notebooks/README.md

 ## Vector search

-Neon supports vector search using the [pg_embedding](https://neon.tech/docs/extensions/pg_embedding) and [pgvector](https://neon.tech/docs/extensions/pgvector) open-source PostgreSQL extensions, both of which enable Postgres as a vector database for storing and querying embeddings.
+Neon supports vector search using the [pgvector](https://neon.tech/docs/extensions/pgvector) open-source PostgreSQL extensions, which enables Postgres as a vector database for storing and querying embeddings.

-### pg_embedding

-The `pg_embedding` extension, developed and maintained by Neon, supports graph-based vector similarity search in Postgres using the Hierarchical Navigable Small World (HNSW) algorithm.
-It supports HNSW indexes.
-For more information, see [The pg_embedding extension](https://neon.tech/docs/extensions/pg_embedding).

-### pgvector

-The `pgvector` extension enables storing vector embeddings and vector similarity search in Postgres.
-It supports `ivfflat` and HNSW indexes.
-For more information, see [The pgvector extension](https://neon.tech/docs/extensions/pgvector).

-## OpenAI cookbook notebooks
+## OpenAI cookbook notebook

-Check out our notebooks in this repo for working with Neon Serverless Postgres as your vector database.
+Check out the notebook in this repo for working with Neon Serverless Postgres as your vector database.

 ### Vector similarity search using Neon Postgres with pg_embedding and OpenAI

-In this notebook you will learn how to:

-1. Use embeddings created by OpenAI API
-2. Store embeddings in a Neon Serverless Postgres database
-3. Convert a raw text query to an embedding with OpenAI API
-4. Use Neon with the `pg_embedding` extension to perform vector similarity search

-### Semantic search using Neon Postgres with pgvector and OpenAI

 In this notebook you will learn how to: